eth-cscs/sarus/doc/config/mount-hook.rst

 Hook configuration
 ==================

-The program is meant to be run as a **prestart** hook and accepts option arguments with the same formats as the :ref:`--mount <user-custom-mounts>` or :ref:`--device <user-device-mounts>` options of :program:`sarus run`.
+The program is meant to be run as a **createContainer** hook and accepts option arguments with the same formats as the :ref:`--mount <user-custom-mounts>` or :ref:`--device <user-device-mounts>` options of :program:`sarus run`.